 - Research in Film Awards

 The AHRC Research in Film Awards (RIFA) is the only film awards dedicated to celebrating and recognising arts and humanities research through film.
-Now in its fourth year, the awards are designed to showcase and reward the best of the growing number of high-quality short films
+Now in its fifth year, the awards are designed to showcase and reward the best of the growing number of high-quality short films.